ZQL on the Server

 higher-order component.

-pattern uses dynamic imports, but note that this
+The standard clientOnly pattern uses dynamic imports, but note that this

-approach (similar to React's lazy
+approach (similar to React's lazy)

-works with any function returning a Promise<{default: () => JSX.Element}>
+works with any function returning a Promise<{default: () => JSX.Element}>.
+If

 code splitting is unnecessary, you can skip the dynamic import.